 NOTE!
 Your safety buddy should be someone you trust that is not going to be joining you on your journey.

-Your regular cell phone and safety apps are usually sufficient.
-However, there are times when your cell phone may not be able to get signal (even with a booster).
+Regular cell phones and safety apps are usually sufficient when it comes to basic safety for all travelers.
+However, there are times when cell phones may not be able to get a signal (even with a booster).
 Should you find yourself in a “No Service” situation you may want a backup plan in case you have an emergency.
 For example, you’re 3 miles into your hike, fall down a ravine, and find yourself in need of medical attention.
 You grab your cell phone to call for help and that dreaded “No Service” message appears.
 Now what?

-I highly recommend you have some kind of satellite communication device.
-There are personal locator beacons, satellite phones, one way messaging devices, two way messaging devices, and more.
-Some devices work alone and others require your smartphone to function.
+I highly recommend you have some kind of satellite communication device which helps ensure the basic safety of all travelers.
+There are personal locator beacons, satellite phones, one way messaging devices, two-way messaging devices, and more.
+Some devices work alone, and others require your smartphone to function.
 You can get a device that doesn’t require a subscription, one that is prepaid, or one that requires a monthly fee.
-Some options are extremely expensive and others are more “budget friendly”.
+Some options are extremely expensive, and others are more “budget friendly”.
 They all have different features in terms of battery life and technological capability.

 I require two main features.
 One, I want to be able to send a message to my “safety buddy” requesting basic help at a specific location.
 For life and death situations, I want to be able to push an SOS button for medical evacuation.